litwr2/retro/plus4/fli-picture-gen/readme.txt

 If you have the out.prg file you don't need to compile svn.asm

-On the PAL you can use 160x256 screen size
+On the PAL systems you may use up to 160x264 screen sizes